Farewell To NPR's 'Parallels' Blog — And Hello, 'World'!

 On June 5, the Parallels blog is closing, and NPR's international coverage is moving to a page called NPR World.

 It's part of an effort by NPR to present our digital stories in a new way.
-So five blogs — Parallels, All Tech Considered, NPR Ed, The Two-Way and The Record — are being retired and stories will instead by organized by topic.
+So five blogs — Parallels, All Tech Considered, NPR Ed, The Two-Way and The Record — are being retired and stories will instead be organized by topic.
 In our case, the topic is "World," since that is what we cover.

-If you want to learn more about why this change is happening, NPR Ombudsman Elizabeth Jensen explains here.
+If you want to learn more about why this change is happening, NPR ombudsman Elizabeth Jensen explains here.
 As she notes, "The same stories will still be reported and posted.
 But readers will find them in different places, and the stories will no longer carry those blog labels."

 In other words, the work of our international correspondents, contributors and editors will continue as ever — it will just be available at a different address.
 The Parallels page will no longer be updated after this post.
 Our new URL is npr.org/world.
 (Please bookmark it!)

 If you already follow Parallels on Twitter, you're all set.
 Our Twitter handle has changed to @NPRWorld, but you don't need to do a thing.
-(If you're not following us for global news and features on Twitter, we hope you will).
+(If you're not following us for global news and features on Twitter, we hope you will.)

 If you're reading this on an RSS feed, you can update to NPR World here.
 Or you can use a JSON feed.
 You can also find our work by following NPR on Twitter or Facebook.